 Hydration

 On that note - hydration.
 An inactive adult should be looking to drink a minimum of 2 litres of water daily.
 However if you're exercising and/or have a high sweat rate, then you'll need to consume significantly more.
-We would advise that you hydrate regularly throughout the day to keep your hydration levels topped up!
+We would advise that you drink regularly throughout the day to keep your hydration levels topped up!

 Fuelling mid-run